able8/translate-docs/docs/tr-84-working-files-go.md

     }
     file.Close()

-    // OpenFile with more options.Last param is the permission mode
+    // OpenFile with more options.
+Last param is the permission mode
     // Second param is the attributes when opening file, err = os.OpenFile("test.txt", os.O_APPEND, 0666)
     if err != nil {